Anurag-Shah/WhiteBoard/README.md

   AWS_SECRET_ACCESS_KEY = config("AWS_SECRET_ACCESS_KEY")  # hidden
   ```

-  However, please note that this will disable the email notification function of this app.
+  However, please note that this will disable the email notification function of this application, relevant for resetting a user's password.

-- Due to technical reasons, please allow docker images to run as root.
-I know it's a dangerous act but for some reason python-docker CLI won't work unless root privileges are provided.
+- Allow docker images to run as root.
+As these images are isolated and their memory and CPU usage restricted, this does not pose a security concern.

 ## Support CI/CD tools
-- Simple Jenkins file and Jenkin build script have been provided for basic CI/CD.
-Feel free to modify this part for a better integration process.
+- A simple Jenkins file and Jenkins build script have been provided for basic CI/CD, along with a basic unit test suite for the Compiler portion.
+This part may be modified as desired, and more test cases can be easily added to /Backend/WhiteBoardBackEnd/API/tests.py (the test suite can be run using `sudo python3 manage.py test`, while in the /Backend/WhiteBoardBackEnd directory.
+If you add test cases to your implementation, we would appreciate if you could provide us the source code for the tests through a pull request.

-## Future Improvement
+## Further Work
-- The Tesseract OCR is not meant to be used to detect hand-written text, therefore this project is not very robust in recognizing hand-written code.
-Manual correction is always needed.
-However, We have a 95% accuracy while detecting typen code.
-Detecting hand-written code would require training a unique model, which will probably be a standalone project itself.
+- Tesseract OCR is not pretrained on handwritten data, so taking pictures of handwritten code will usually require manual corrections.
+However, We have a 95% accuracy while detecting typeform code.
+Detecting hand-written code would require training Tessearct on a large database of handwritten character data.

-- Additional layers for different languages can be included for increased accuracy.
-This can "probably" be done by having lists of key words for different programming languages.
+- Using a dictionary can alleviate some of the issues with Tesseract without needing to train it on new data.